 Visa Rejection

 Some countries may ask for your criminal records when you apply for a visa.
 In that case, you must provide your criminal records, including DUI charges.
 Depending on your destination, a DUI conviction can result in the rejection of your visa application.
 Especially in Canada, one may be considered inadmissible due to a DUI conviction.
+The Canada Border Services Agency (CBSA) can deny entry even for a single DUI conviction.

 Travel Restrictions

 In some cases, a DUI can result in restrictions placed by your country.
 In that case, you must get permission from the relevant authority to travel abroad.
+Countries like the USA, Mexico, United Arab Emirates (UAE), Iran, and New Zealand have strict policies against DUI offences.

-Rejection of International Driving Permit (IDP)
+Rejection of the International Driving Permit (IDP)

 The IDP is a document that enables you to drive in other countries.
 A DUI conviction can make the process very difficult.
 There is a possibility of not getting an IDP in some countries due to a DUI charge.
 Also, they may impose some conditions and restrictions on what kind of vehicle you can drive.